-(Rights of authorised representatives of disabled persons.)
+Section 2 (Rights of authorised representatives of disabled persons.)

-(Assessment by local authorities of needs of disabled persons.)
+Section 3 (Assessment by local authorities of needs of disabled persons.)

-(Persons discharged from hospital.)
+Section 7 (Persons discharged from hospital.)

+Section 8 (Duty of local authority to take into account abilities of carer.)
 In respect of the assessment of need for any services provided under functions contained in welfare enactments within the meaning of section 16 and which have been delegated.